 - A completed, signed and notarized (or witnessed) living will and durable power of attorney for health care decision making form

 - A list of your current medications, including any over-the-counter drugs, herbal medicines and alternative products (include the dose, frequency and reason for taking each)

 - A list of all your allergies, including food, environmental and medication allergies

 - A list of your physicians and their phone numbers

 - A list of all pharmacies you use and their phone numbers

-Ask a trusted family member or friend to be your advocate, the Joint Commission recommends.
-Your advocate can assist you during stressful moments, remembering things you can't, making sure your wishes are respected, etc. It's a good idea to ask your advocate to stay with you in the hospital.
+Ask a trusted family member or friend to be your advocate.
+Your advocate can assist you during stressful moments, stay with you in the hospital, keep track of information and help ensure your wishes are respected.